sanjayka1999/SKYMASTER/README.md

 - ✅ **Gesture Control**: Control the drone through hand-tracking gestures.
 - ✅ **Voice Commands**: Execute voice-based commands (optional).

-With this guide, you'll learn how to set up the hardware, configure the software, and implement AI features to create a robust autonomous drone.
+With this guide, you'll learn how to set up the hardware, configure the software, implement AI features, and conduct final testing to create a robust autonomous drone.

-The guide includes instructions for both **MacOS** and **Windows** users.
+The guide includes step-by-step instructions for both **MacOS** and **Windows** users.

 ---